 San Bernardino Burglary Attorney

 Providing the Skilled Legal Representation for Burglary Charges You Need

 Burglary is one of the most common crimes in the state of California and, depending on the circumstances of the crime, the penalties one might face will vary greatly.
 If you are facing burglary charges, no matter how minor they might seem, it is wise to hire a burglary defense lawyer who is experienced in handling such cases as soon as possible to protect your rights and your freedom.
 At the Law Office of Dennis Kuntz, our San Bernardino burglary attorney is dedicated to representing the interests of his clients to ensure they receive the best possible outcome for their case.

 For the aggressive legal representation you deserve, contact our office today at (909) 200-4045.
 We offer free consultations!

 Types of Burglary Charges in California

 Penalties for burglary charges in California can include:

 - First-degree burglary California: First-degree burglary is a felony that is punishable by up to 6 years in county jail, and/or a $1,000 fine, probation, and restitution to the victims.

 - Second-degree burglary California: This is considered a misdemeanor and is punishable by up to a year in county jail, and or a fine, and probation.
-Depending on the nature of the crime, a second-degree burglary might also be treated as a felony, however, in which case it would be punishable by up to 3 years in a county jail, and/or a fine, probation, and restitution to the victims.
+Depending on the nature of the crime, a second-degree burglary might also be treated as a felony, however, in which case it would be punishable by up to 3 years in county jail, and/or a fine, probation, and restitution to the victims.